jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Here's why I failed; and here's why I'll succeed.

+<div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/GrandUnknownHagfish' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/grandunknownhagfish">via Gfycat</a></p>
+_This is the what digital technology is good for.
+Only player gods will reach for it._

 ## My App

 My app was very simple.
 Using modern web development, it took just a few months of work.
 Take some free code from GitHub, an inexpensive cloud computing account, and the design skills of a novice.
 It was simple.
 Might not even get me a job in "tech."

 Here’s how it worked.
 Today's insurance industry is entirely based in the Industrial Age.
 So after an accident, drivers are expected to exchange information.
 Because they're (understandably) frazzled they often don’t.
 Adjusters have to search for each other—literally calling around or hoping someone calls you.
-Delays pile up like crazy, causing most of the maddening DING-DING-DING-DING-DING-DING.
+Delays pile up like crazy, causing most of the maddening DING-DING-DING-DING.

 Like Uber uses online maps, mine let insurance adjusters post an accident on a google map.
 Since every accident shares the GPS coordinates, all adjusters, regardless of what drivers do, can find and email each other.
 It’s minimal cost was paid for by rental car companies and repair shops who loved the ability to communicate with adjusters via email instead of waiting on hold.